- Also in this section:

 B. A Council Tax Bill, (must be for the current financial year), OR one of the following original documents dated within the last three months: An Electricity Bill; OR Gas Bill; OR Telephone Bill; OR Bank Statement.
 MUST DISPLAY CURRENT HOME ADDRESS.

 These original documents will need to be provided to us, preferably by hand, or by Special Delivery post.
 Alternatively, if it is not practical please arrange for ‘certified as true copies of the originals’ to be forwarded to us.
-[This can be done by a solicitor in your vicinity, or by a financial institution].
+[This can be done by a solicitor in your vicinity, a post office official or by a financial institution].

 If we do not receive this information we may not be able to progress your instructions.